tooky/tooky.co.uk/source/posts/2015-12-01-the-mob-rules-ok.html.markdown

 > same space, and on the same computer &mdash; [@woodyzuill](https://twitter.com/woodyzuill)

 Mob Programming is a term coined by Woody Zuill.
 It describes a practice that he and his team "discovered" while he was coaching at Hunter Industries.
-It describes a way of working where the whole team gather around a single computer and work on a single problem together.
+It's a way of working where the whole team gather around a single computer and work on a single problem together.
 The team take turns to "drive" the computer, while the other members of the team help to think through the problem and find solutions.

 ## A Remote Mob